benjaminong97/footballfieldfinder/readme.md

 [https://gracious-hugle-f2aeb7.netlify.app/index.html](https://gracious-hugle-f2aeb7.netlify.app/index.html)
 # Summary
 ### Project One-Liner
-This is a map application meant for users to easily find sports facilities in their vicinity.
+This is a map application meant for users to easily find sports facilities and closeby points of interest in a general location.
 It displays information on mainly ActiveSG and football/futsal facilities.

 ### Context and Justification
 There is no comprehensive place where Singaporeans can find a consolidated display of sports facilities near them.